Distracted Driving Accident Attorney in Charlotte, NC

-If you’ve been injured by a distracted driver, you may be looking for a Charlotte distracted driving lawyer, and Riddle & Brantley may be able to help.
+If you’ve been injured by a distracted driver, you may be looking for a distracted driving lawyer, and Riddle & Brantley may be able to help.
 Call (704) 486-5824 and let’s review your claim.
 There are no upfront costs — and we don’t get paid unless you do.

-A Charlotte distracted driving accident attorney at Riddle & Brantley can meet by appointment only at our convenient Charlotte location, or we can consult with you from anywhere by phone, email, text, or video conference.
+A distracted driving accident attorney at Riddle & Brantley can meet by appointment only at our convenient Charlotte location, or we can consult with you from anywhere by phone, email, text, or video conference.
 The consultation is free and there is no obligation.
 Call (704) 486-5824 and let’s review your claim.

-Our Charlotte car accident attorneys are available for in-person consultation at our convenient Charlotte location by appointment only, or from anywhere by phone, email, text, or video conference.
+Our Charlotte car accident attorneys are available for in-person consultation at our convenient location by appointment only, or from anywhere by phone, email, text, or video conference.
 We can even come to you if it’s more convenient.

 Recovering Damages in Distracted Driving Accidents in Charlotte NC

 Distracted driving accidents can be life-changing, and victims of these negligent acts deserve justice and compensation for their injuries, medical bills, and pain and suffering.
-Riddle & Brantley’s Charlotte distracted driving lawyers have more than 220+ years of combined legal experience representing victims injured by negligent drivers.
-If you have been injured in an accident by a Charlotte distracted driver, an experienced Riddle & Brantley Charlotte personal injury lawyer can help you seek the justice you deserve for your injuries.
+Riddle & Brantley’s distracted driving lawyers have more than 220+ years of combined legal experience representing victims injured by negligent drivers.
+If you have been injured in an accident by a distracted driver, an experienced Riddle & Brantley Charlotte personal injury lawyer can help you seek the justice you deserve for your injuries.

 What is Distracted Driving?